 For the most part, people looking at guaranteed life insurance might not have any other options because fully underwritten life insurance would be too expensive for them.

 The selling points of guaranteed life insurance specifically target those who are elderly, in poor health and living on a limited income.
 Guaranteed issue life insurance is more costly, but at least there will be enough money to bury you and maybe even give your kids or grandkids a small inheritance.

 Options besides guaranteed issue life insurance

 If you’re over 50 but haven’t retired yet, it may make more sense to funnel money into your retirement accounts than it does to buy guaranteed life insurance.
 Put aside $84 every month and you’ll have enough cash to cover your final expenses in ten years.

-If you’re in decent health, you may still be able to get traditional term life insurance (which requires health questions and usually a quick medical exam).
+If you’re in decent health, you may still be able to get traditional term life insurance, which requires health questions and usually a quick medical exam.
 If you qualify, traditional life insurance will always be a more cost-effective option than guaranteed acceptance life insurance.
 We can help you easily compare term life insurance quotes across companies here.

 Finally, final expense insurance may be a viable option.
 It's similar to guaranteed issue life insurance in that it's a relatively small coverage amount, but it's more than you'll typically get with guaranteed issue.
 And since there are some health qualifications, it may be more affordable.